groue/GRMustache/Guides/template_repositories.md

 // Loads templates and partials from a bundle, with "mustache" extension,
 // encoded in UTF8.
 + (id)templateRepositoryWithBundle:(NSBundle *)bundle;  // nil stands for the main bundle

 // Loads templates and partials from a bundle, with provided extension, encoded
-// in UTF8.
-+ (id)templateRepositoryWithBundle:(NSBundle *)bundle   // nil stands for the main bundle templateExtension:(NSString *)ext;

-// Loads templates and partials from a bundle, with provided extension, encoded
 // in provided encoding.